 Our collective mission to advance the health of the public has been fundamental to the advancement and prosperity of families in our region.
+This is evident through the work of the Albert Schweitzer Fellowship and it’s talented fellows.
+2021 recipient, Nathan Guyton is assisting adolescents with substance use disorders by tapping into his experience as a TCU football player.

 In 2015, Southwestern Medical Foundation joined with the Dallas-Fort Worth Schweitzer Fellowship Program (ASF) to bring the innovative service and leadership program to medical and graduate students in the Dallas-Fort Worth area.
 The Fellowship aims to address local health disparities and the social determinants of health while developing future leaders.
 It was coined as a nod to the renowned physician-humanitarian and health care hero, Dr. Albert Schweitzer, who continues to inspire the legacy of community service through health care.